SammyKrosoft/Investigating-and-Troubleshooting-Exchange-AutoDiscover/README.md

 <details>
   <summary>Expand/Collapse</summary>

-The logs we use on Exchange servers would be:
+The logs we would check on Exchange servers to inivestigate on autodiscover issues would be:

 - IIS Logs (all covering the same timeframe)